 Using a food processor, combine the almond flour and confectioners' sugar and process until the mixture is fine.
 Then, sift the flour mixture, discarding any large almond pieces if necessary.
 Set aside.

 Using a mixing bowl and the whisk attachment, beat 6 egg whites until foamy.
-Add 1/3 of the sugar and beat 1 minute until the sugar dissolves.
+Add 1/3 of the sugar and beat for 1 minute until the sugar dissolves.
 Add half of the remaining sugar and beat for 1 more minute.
 Then, add the rest of the sugar and beat until firm, glossy peaks form, about a minute or two.

 Tap each baking sheet on the counter as you finish piping a full pan.
 Tapping will spread the macaron batter and also help remove air bubbles.
 Use a toothpick to burst any bubbles in the macarons.
 Let the macarons sit for about 30 minutes to form a dried skin on top.
 In dry climates, they might dry out in 10 minutes.
 In very humid climates, it might take longer.
 Test the macaron skins with your fingertip.
 If the batter sticks to your finger, they are not ready and should sit longer.
 If no batter sticks to your finger, they are cured for baking.